 Basic, which can be modified by the owner of the calling process

-Privileged, which can be modified only by privileged (superuser) callers
+Privileged, which can be modified only by privileged (root) callers

 System, which is fixed for the duration of the operating system instance